rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Rhode Island Marriage Records

 Rhode Island marriage records contain details of marriages conducted and recognized by the state.
-Such records typically provide information about the marriage, where it took place, the witnesses, and the officiant.
-Record seekers can obtain the following details from marriage records:
+These records typically provide information about the marriage, where it took place, the witnesses, and the officiant.
+Record seekers may obtain the following information from marriage records:

 • The marriage location.